bgshih/aster/README.md

 The implementation of ASTER reuses code from [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

+## Correction (10/22/2018)

+We have identified a bug we accidentally made in the code that causes only part of SVT images being tested and results in higher results.
+The bug has been fixed in commit [a7e8613](https://github.com/bgshih/aster/commit/a7e8613d6308e5a7aacb1237dfa0286d73cef342).
+Below are the corrected numbers on SVT.
+The results are still state-of-the-art, so the conclusions are not affected.

+  - SVT (50) ASTER: 97.4%; ASTER-A: 96.3%; ASTER-B: 96.1%;
+  - SVT (None): ASTER: 89.5%; ASTER-A: 80.2%; ASTER-B: 81.6%

 ## Prerequisites

 ASTER was developed and tested with **TensorFlow r1.4**.
 Higher versions may not work.